-For appeals of decisions on Serious Violations, the Director of Student Conduct will immediately forward appeals meeting the requirements set forth in this Chapter 11, Section I, along with the record of the hearing on appeal, to the Vice Chancellor for Student Affairs (for sanctions including Suspension) or to the Chancellor (for sanctions including Expulsion).
+For appeals of determinations with sanctions including Expulsion, the Director of Student Conduct or designee will immediately forward appeals meeting the requirements set forth in this Chapter 11, Section I, along with the record of the hearing on appeal, to the Provost.
+Appeals not meeting the requirements set forth in this Chapter 11, Section I, will not be considered.